centria/advanced-csharp/src/content/part13/part13-1.md

 Let's create our first project.

-<Note> This, and all the examples in this part, only work on Windows! </Note>

 * Create a folder where you want your project.
 The example will be in a folder called **GuiProject**.